john-azzaro/Study-React-Components/README.md

 <dl>
 <dd>

-## Default props are used if no default value is supplied.
+## Use default props to avoid errors with props inside components.
 Default props will render with the property "static defaultProps".
 In essence, all you need to do is create a ```static defaultProps``` variable before you render your JSX.
 Inside this variable you have an object with all the properties you want to to be standard.
 Then, when you want to assign those default props inside your rendered code, you insert an object inside the brackets you would normally use with JSX (i.e. {{ color: 'red'  }}).
 ```JavaScript
   class MyClassComponent extends React.component {